 - Cystic fibrosis.
 Research suggests that taking lactobacillus daily for 6 months reduces the percentage of cystic fibrosis patients with lung complications from 37% to 3% and the percentage with upper respiratory tract infections from 20% to 3%.

-- Dental cavities.
-Research on the effects of lactobacillus on dental cavities is mixed.
-Giving lactobacillus to pregnant women starting 4 weeks before delivery until birth, and then continuing in the infants until 12 months of age, seems to reduce cavities in the child's baby teeth.
-But giving lactobacillus to only infants from 4 months until 13 months of age does not reduce cavities in baby or permanent teeth.
+- Cavities.
+Giving lactobacillus to pregnant women starting 4 weeks before delivery until birth, and then continuing in the infants until 12 months of age, helps to prevent cavities in the child's baby teeth.
+But giving lactobacillus to infants does not prevent cavities in teeth.

 - Flu.
 Taking a drink containing one strain of lactobacillus 5 days weekly for 8 weeks reduces the incidence of the flu in schoolchildren during flu season.
 Taking a different lactobacillus strain daily for 6 weeks does not reduce the number of cold/flu days in otherwise healthy adults.

-- Lactose intolerance.
-Research on the effects of lactobacillus on lactose intolerance is conflicting.
-Some research shows that drinking lactobacillus milk produces the same symptoms of intolerance as regular cow's milk in people with lactose intolerance.
+- Trouble digesting lactose, the sugar in milk.
+Some research shows that drinking milk with lactobacillus still causes symptoms, like gas, in people with lactose intolerance.
 But other research shows that drinking a milk product containing lactobacillus reduces symptoms of lactose intolerance.

 - Necrotizing enterocolitis (NEC) in babies born prematurely.
 When results from multiple clinical studies are evaluated, giving lactobacillus to preterm infants seems to reduce the risk of severe NEC by 30% to 55%.
 But when results from individual clinical studies are considered, lactobacillus does not seem to prevent NEC.
 It's possible that the individual clinical studies are too small to show benefit.
-Giving lactobacillus to preterm infants does not reduce the risk of death.
+It's also possible that lactobacillus may be more beneficial when used along with other probiotics than when used as a single probiotic.

 - Skin rash caused by sun exposure (polymorphous light eruption).
-Early research shows that taking a supplement containing lactobacillus and other ingredients daily for 12 weeks reduces the severity of skin reactions after sun exposure in people with polymorphous light eruption.
+Early research shows that taking a supplement containing lactobacillus and other ingredients reduces how severe skin reactions are after sun exposure in people with a disorder called polymorphous light eruption.

 - Growth of bacteria in the intestines.
-Some clinical research has evaluated lactobacillus for treating and preventing growth of potentially harmful bacteria in the intestines.
-Some of this research shows modest improvements in symptoms of stomach pain, bloating, and diarrhea; however, other research has found no benefit in people with bacterial overgrowth.
+Some clinical research has evaluated lactobacillus for treating and preventing the growth of potentially harmful bacteria in the intestines.
+Some of this research shows slight improvements in symptoms such as stomach pain, bloating, and diarrhea.
+But other research has found no benefit in people with this condition.
 Lactobacillus does not seem to be helpful for preventing growth of harmful bacteria in the intestines.

 - Pneumonia in people on breathing machines in the hospital.
-Early research shows that taking lactobacillus twice daily might reduce the incidence of pneumonia in people in the intensive care unit.
+Early research shows that taking lactobacillus might reduce the incidence of pneumonia in people in the intensive care unit.

 - Weight loss.
-Research shows that taking lactobacillus twice daily for 24 weeks does not reduce body weight or fat mass in obese adults.
-However, it might reduce body weight in just women.
+Research shows that taking lactobacillus does not reduce fat or weight in most obese adults.
+However, it might reduce body weight in women.

 - Boosting the immune system.